 He was aboard HMSub E49 which was leaving Balta sound in the Shetlands on patrol when it hit a mine and sunk with the loss of all hands on 12th March 1917.
 The minefield had been laid in the channel between Balta and Huney Islands off the Island of Unst by the German U-boat UC76 two days before.

-366403 Able Seaman Francis Cartland, Royal Navy HMSub E49, died 12th March 1917, killed when the submarine he was aboard hit a mine.
+366403 Able Seaman Francis Cartland, Royal Navy, HMSub E49, died on 12th March 1917, killed when the submarine he was aboard hit a mine.

 His name is commemorated on Portsmouth Naval Memorial and in Thame he is remembered on the town war memorial and on both St Mary’s and All Saints church memorial boards.